ikmb/hla/docs/usage.md

 PatientA;Sample1;22Oct21_S3;C41232CXX.1.22Oct21_S3;/path/to/R1.fastq.gz;/path/to/R2.fastq.gz
 ```

-This is the preffered input option as it provide more control over the naming and grouping of the data.
+This is the preferred input option as it provide more control over the naming and grouping of the data.

 A simple ruby script is included with this pipeline to produce this file from a folder of FastQ files.
 However, please check
 the output to make sure that it correctly recognized the file names etc.